André Ooijer

-André Antonius Maria Ooijer (born 11 July 1974) is a former Dutch footballer who played as a defender.
-He played his last professional game for Ajax against Vitesse on 6 May 2012.
+André Antonius Maria Ooijer (born 11 July 1974) is a Dutch former professional footballer who played as a defender for PSV, Blackburn Rovers, and Ajax.

-In an international career lasting over a decade with the Netherlands, he earned 55 caps.
+Ooijer's international career lasted over a decade with the Netherlands and earned 57 caps.
 He was selected for UEFA Euro 2008 and three FIFA World Cups, helping the Dutch reach the final of the 2010 edition.